PrincessCyanMarine/ShriekerCounter/README.md

 Complete config is already included in the main file download, Fabric API and YACL aren't

-The "pure" file doesn't include any of them and complete config needs to be installed manually
+The "pure" file doesn't include any of them and therefore complete config needs to be installed manually